-This freedom has also made it possible for many Americans to continue providing for their families during this period of record inflation that’s driving up the cost of living for so many.
+This freedom has also made it possible for many Americans to continue providing for their families during this period of high inflation that’s driving up the cost of living for so many.

-The Modern Worker Empowerment Act was introduced by Senator Tim Scott (S. 526) and Representative Elise Stefanik (H.R.
-1523).
-It will help protect and encourage one of the most important aspects of worker flexibility — self-employment.
+The Modern Worker Empowerment Act, also included as part of the Employee Rights Act (ERA), would help protect and encourage one of the most important aspects of worker flexibility — self-employment.

 The Modern Worker Empowerment Act’s common law test utilizes a range of behavioral, financial, and relationship-focused factors to determine a worker’s status.